The Xometry app works best with JavaScript enabled!

 Yes

-When it comes to individual part cost, injection molding can produce inexpensive, complex parts.
+Cost comparison: When it comes to individual part cost, injection molding can produce inexpensive, complex parts.
 However, this process is only cost-competitive if production run volumes are large enough to spread the high cost of injection molding tooling over a sufficient number of pieces.
 At lower volumes, compression molding is cheaper than injection molding due to the lower initial mold costs.

-Injection molding is significantly faster than compression molding.
+Speed comparison: Injection molding is significantly faster than compression molding.
 The cycle time for injection molded parts can be a few seconds, whereas compression molding cycle times can easily reach a few minutes.
 This is because compression molded parts often need to cure before they are removed from the mold.

-Injection molding is a high-volume production method that is unmatched by any other manufacturing technology.
+Volume comparison: Injection molding is a high-volume production method that is unmatched by any other manufacturing technology.
 Injection molding processes can be fully automated, while compression molding often requires a person to place the material into the mold, remove it, and post-process it.

-Injection molded parts can be manufactured from.
+Materials comparison: Injection molded parts can be manufactured from.
 The process can make use of rigid thermoplastics as well as thermoplastic elastomers and thermoplastic urethanes.
 Compression molding more often makes use of flexible elastomers like rubber and silicone, but can also produce rigid composite components by making use of SMC and BMC.

 What Are the Mutual Alternatives to Injection Molding and Compression Molding?

-• Transfer Molding: Transfer molding has characteristics of both compression molding and injection molding.
+Despite having distinct technology differences, a mutual alternative to injection molding and compression molding is transfer molding.
+Transfer molding has characteristics of both compression molding and injection molding.
 The process works by pressure forcing the casting material into an enclosed mold.
 In some cases, the raw material is solid and melts due to the compression pressure.
 Rubber, silicone, and normal thermoplastics can be used in this process.

-What Are the Similarities Between Injection Molding and Compression Molding?
+Similarities Between Injection Molding and Compression Molding

 1. Injection molding and compression molding can both produce plastic parts.